andrescosta/jobico-fn/GUIDE.md

     When you are done testing, you can stop the Docker Compose stack using:

     ```bash
-    docker compose down
+    make dckr_down
+    #make dckr_stop 'for just stop it
     ```

-    This will stop and remove the containers defined in the `compose.yml` file.
+    This will stop and remove the containers defined in the `compose/compose.yml` file.

 #### Open Telemetry